internetonfire/iof-tools/confFileGenerator/README.md

 This command generate the file graph.graphml if it does not exists and will be used only 10 nodes (instead of 20, default for new files).
-Will be used the 'out' directory to save the files, and thanks to `--directories` all files will be moved to the corresponding directory.
+Will be used the 'out' directory to save the files, and thanks to `--directories` all files will be moved to the corresponding directory. with this command will also be inserted the commands for mrai, to avoid this is possible to use the following command:

+`python3 confFileGen.py --graph graph.graphml --out out/ --nnodes 10 --directories --nomrai`